[hidden first accordion - don't move or delete me]

 - Indoor Room with either a twin or fill size bed; or Military Cot dormitory style shared space; or Tent Camping space; or RV Camping space (see RV Camping page regarding available connections)

 - Leather focused, kink, fetish, BDSM friendly atmosphere

 - Safe, sane, consensual, and sex-positive environment

-- Saturday and Sunday continental style breakfast along with coffee, juice and milk
+- Friday, Saturday and Sunday continental style breakfast along with coffee option

 - Snack Bar with variety of snack offerings

 - Instructional kink and fetish classes and group discussions

 - Sponsor Cockeye Kink will have a booth set-up during the event for your opportunity to purchase custom fitted leather harness and other gear

 - Access to indoor dungeon play space with Air Conditioning and 2 themed rooms with usable dungeon furniture equipment provided (Saint Andrews crosses, sling stands, benches, medical table, massage tables, etc.)

 - Access to outdoor play space with usable dungeon furniture equipment provided